cardano-foundation/CIPs/CIP-????/README.md

 ### Acceptance Criteria

-- [ ] Implementation in `plutus`
+- [ ] `plutus` changes
+    - [ ] Specification
     - [ ] Production implementation
-    - [ ] Specification
     - [ ] Costing of the new operations
+- [ ] `cardano-ledger` changes
+    - [ ] Specification, _including_ specification of the script context translation to a Plutus Core term
+    - [ ] Implementation of new ledger language, including new ledger-script interface
 - [ ] Further benchmarking
     - [ ] Ensure that regressions on existing scripts do not occur
     - [ ] Check additional real-world examples
-- [ ] `plutus` changes integrated into `cardano-ledger`, including specification
+- [ ] Release
+    - [ ] New Plutus language version supported in a released node version
+    - [ ] New ledger language supported in a released node version

 ### Implementation Plan

 This plan will be implemented by Michael Peyton Jones and the Plutus Core team with assistance from the Ledger team.

-A prototype implementation already exists and is functional.
+The changes will be in the "PlutusV3" ledger language at the earliest, and it is not clear which ledger era or hard fork this will arrive in.

 ## Appendices